 - Long Term Care Medical Assistance

 Maryland Children’s Health Insurance Program (MCHP) uses Federal and State funds to ensure that all Maryland’s children have medical insurance.
-The program provides full health benefits for children up to age 19, and pregnant women of any age who meet the income guidelines.
+The program provides full health benefits for children under the age of 19, and pregnant women of any age who meet the income guidelines.
 MCHP provides care through a variety of Managed Care Organizations (MCOs) for:

 - Children under age 19, who are not eligible for Medicaid

 - Pregnant women of any age

 - Whose countable income is at or below 200% of the federal poverty level (or up to 300% of the federal poverty level with a premium)

 - Children of employed parents whose employer does not offer family health insurance (NOTE: Even if you have health insurance, it’s best to apply and let the case manager assigned to your application determine your eligibility)

 To apply, complete an application and provide the requested information.
 You may apply online at https://www.marylandhealthconnection.gov/ or apply by telephone by calling the Maryland Health Benefits Exchange Consolidated Service Center.
 The toll free number is (855) 642-8572 or TTY (855) 642-8573.
 You may also apply at your local health department or local department of social services.